CellMicroMechanics/Easy-to-use_TFM_package/README.md

 in traction force microscopy (TFM) experiments.

 After downloading, the program can be directly started from the Matlab command line by entering "TF_reconstruction".
-The folder 'test_data' contains exemplary synthetic data that can be used for first tests.
+The folder 'test_data' contains an exemplary (synthetic) data set that can be used for first tests.

 The package contains two methods: